 - 1 tsp oregano

 - Salt, to taste (will depend on the saltiness of the brine)

 - 6 to 8 dill pickles, chopped into bite-sized pieces

 - 4 hamburger buns or 8 slices of bread

-- Rinse and boil the lentils in a soup pot until they are soft, not mushy.
-About 15 minutes.
+- Rinse the lentils, then boil in a large pot until they are soft, but not mushy, about 15 minutes.
 In the meantime, wash and dice the vegetables.

-- When the lentils are cooked, pour them into a strainer and rinse the soup pot.
+- When the lentils are cooked, pour them into a strainer and rinse out the soup pot.

 - Return the pot to the stove and add the oil and onions.
 Saute on medium heat, until the onions are starting to soften.
 Add the carrots and garlic.
 Continue to cook for another 5 minutes, then add the green pepper and chili powder.
-Saute until fragrant, about 2 minutes.
+Saute until the chili powder is fragrant, about 2 minutes.

-- Serve lentil sloppy joes on an untoasted bun and top with the diced dill pickles.
+- Serve lentil sloppy joes on an untoasted bun and top with diced dill pickles.

-- I have tested this recipe with homemade fermented pickles and store-bought vinegar pickles.
+- I tested this recipe with homemade fermented pickles and store-bought vinegar pickles.
 It was delicious both ways!
-However, I did need to adjust the salt for the store-bought pickles.
+However, I did need to add more salt when using store-bought pickles.

 - While white hamburger buns are traditional for sloppy joes, there are other options!
 See the section above for a few of our favorite alternatives.

 - We use a not-so-spicy chili powder.
-Feel free to switch the chili powder for paprika if you want to avoid the spice altogether.
+Feel free to switch the chili powder to paprika if you want to avoid the spice altogether.

 Keywords: Vegetarian, gluten-free, meatless, comfort food, fall, winter, kid-friendly